PROLOGUS

 Is it safe there?

-Our forefathers long believed that the great Titan Oceanus encircled the entire world with an unnavigable river, but the old gods are dead now, driven from Mount Olympus by this a single all-powerful, all-knowing deity who doesn’t have any answers for me either.
+Our forefathers long believed that the great Titan Oceanus encircled the entire world with an unnavigable river, but the old gods are all dead now, driven from Mount Olympus by a new, jealous deity who couldn’t stand the competition.
+Love thy neighbor?
+We tried.
+They shot back!

-Try as it might, the crash of waves against the sea cliffs no longer drowns out the clatter of four dozen angry men stomping through the forest on their way to destroy us.
-They’re getting closer – a fact confirmed when a murder of crows bursts from the tree line, protesting the interruption to their midday siestas.
+Try as it might, the roar of wind and crash of waves against the sea cliffs no longer drowns out the clatter of four dozen angry men on their way to destroy us.
+They’re getting closer.
+A murder of crows bursts from the tree line, protesting the interruption to their midday siestas.
 Two crash into each other and fall out of the sky.
 I’ve never seen that before.

 “Where’s an augur when you need one?”

-“I don’t need a bird to tell your fortune today,” taunts the other man – a villain I have hated with every fiber of my being; a man I swore to kill more than once; a man I would likely now die defending
+“I don’t need a bird to tell your fortune today,” taunts the other man – a villain I have hated with every fiber of my being; a foe I swore to kill more than once; a rival I would likely now die defending.

-Even knowing there’s nothing to see, we look back together.
-Our traveling companions are well hidden in the trees, already working on phase two of the plan.
+His eyes betray his usual bravado by flickering up the hill in doubt.
+Hidden, our friends are already working hard on phase two of the plan.
 Phase one is to buy them enough time to finish.

-My partner, just as reluctant, grunts in agreement.
-“In that case, stop moping and let’s get a move on!”
+He grunts in reluctant agreement.
+“In that case, stop moping and let’s get a move on.”

 “What’s your rush?”
 I laugh to prove him wrong – moping!
 “Those brutes down there won’t start without us.”